jimmckeeth/Delphi-on-Linux-Setup/README.md

   * Alma Linux 9.6 (Safe Margay)
   * Oracle Linux Server 9.5

-I wasn't able to log into my Red Hat account to get the latest RHEL, but it is also Fedora based so it should be fine.
+I wasn't able to log into my Red Hat account to get the latest RHEL, but it is also Fedora based so it _should be fine_.

 See the [Official Platform Support list](https://docwiki.embarcadero.com/PlatformStatus/en/Main_Page).